Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 But I said there's a way to fight this.

-The way to do and the president, what I think he ought to do, and in fact, I said this Tuesday or Wednesday of last week, when the news media was just alive with what turned out to be nothing but dreams, hopeful dreams and rumors.
+And the president, what I think he ought to do, and in fact, I said this Tuesday or Wednesday of last week, when the news media was just alive with what turned out to be nothing but dreams, hopeful dreams and rumors.

 I don't have a brain.

-Rove's been making my decisions for me, Libby's been making Cheney's decisions, Cheney's been making my decisions.
+Rove's been making my decisions for me.

 Well, let me tell you something.

-From now on, every decision comes from me just as it always has.
+From now on, every decision comes from me, just as it always has.

 Let me tell you some of the decisions I've just made.

-I'm gonna get serious on immigration.
+I'm going to get serious on immigration.

 I'm tired of the new tone.

-I've tried working with you guys, I've let you write the education bill.
+I've let you write the education bill.

-I've consulted with you on the Supreme Court, you don't have any appreciation for it.
+I've consulted with you on the Supreme Court.

-Now you want to get rid of two of my people and put them in jail?
+Now you want to get rid of two of my people and put them in jail.

 Well, fine.